samapriya/awesome-gee-community-datasets/docs/involved.md

     ---

-    Build with the datasets in your GEE projects, use example code and [cite the project](https://gee-community-catalog.org/citation/)
+    Build with the catalog's datasets in your GEE projects, reuse the example code, and [cite the project](https://gee-community-catalog.org/citation/).

     ---